 Fortnightly on Sundays – 7.30 pm to 10.00 pm

-New beginners who would like a taster of the dance should come along and the teachers and more experienced dancers will be only too happy to show you the basics to get you started.
+New beginners who would like a taster of the Argentine tango should come along and the teachers and more experienced dancers will be only too happy to show you the basics to get you started.
+No need to come with a partner.
 We look forward to meeting you.

 Class: With short techniques class from 7:30, then from 8:15 there is almost 2 hours to just dance or practice with other tangueros.

 Coaching: Also you can book a 15 minute slot with one of the teachers (usually Rosemary, Cliff, Mandy and Richard) for you or a couple for some guaranteed time for one-to-one coaching.